tristanbatchler/TwilightGroveOnline/README.md

 - [x] Add keyboard rebinds in settings
 - [x] Make NPCs move again, but only when not in range of a player (and refactor duplicated move logic)
   - Didn't refactor the move logic... will do that later
-- [?]
-Figure out weird tools spawning with Harvestable_NONE set, messing up sync between inventory
+- [x] Figure out weird tools spawning with Harvestable_NONE set, messing up sync between inventory
-  - might actually be fixed by stopping player-dropped/respawned items from being added to the DB...
 - [x] Figure out weird keyboard sometimes jumping 2x
 - [x] Hold shift while using keyboard controls to buy/sell in multiples of 10
 - [x] Fix animations not playing if not perfectly aligned to tile yet